akkana/feedme/README.md

 FeedMe: a lightweight RSS/feed fetcher.

-FeedMe is sort of an RSS version of Sitescooper or AvantGo, optimized for offline reading, especially on a small device like a phone, PDA or ebook reader.
+FeedMe is a program to fetch stories from RSS (or Atom) feeds to a local directory so they can be read offline, especially on a small device like a phone, PDA or ebook reader.

-You can maintain a list of RSS feeds you want to read daily, fetch them, cleaning up the HTML and (if you like) removing images, then, optionally, convert them to a format that's easier to read on your reading device.
+It's sort of an RSS version of Sitescooper or AvantGo.

+You specify which feeds you want to read, and run feedme once a day.
+Feedme fetches the stories (and, optionally, images), cleans up the HTML, and optionally converts to a format other than HTML if your reading device prefers some other format (e.g. epub).

-It's written in Python and requires the feedparser module and lxml.html.
+FeedMe is written in Python and uses the feedparser module, as well as various other dependencies like BeautifulSoup, lxml.html, and cookiejar.

 [The documentation for feedme is on my website](http://shallowsky.com/software/feedme/), or in in docs/feedme.html in this repository.